 - Get familiar with the equipment before class and ask the questions so you don’t fall behind.

 - Talk to other members.
-While this isn’t mandatory, it may give you insight on what to expect as a first-timer.
+While this isn’t mandatory, it may give you insight into what to expect as a first-timer.

 If you liked this post, don’t forget to share so that others can find it, too.